How to Troubleshoot and Repair WordPress Core Files

 - Will this affect my posts or images?

-No, as long as you don't deletewp-content/
+No, as long as you don't delete the wp-content folder or the database.

 - How do I know if the issue is a plugin instead?